Arackulele/GrimoraMod/Creating_Custom_Encounters.md

 In this `grimoramod_config.cfg` file, set the option `Encounter Blueprints` to either 2 or 3.

+If you wish to immediately go into that specific encounter, then enable developer mode and there is a `Debug Encounters` toggle with a bunch of the encounters to choose from.

 ## File Creation

 Place a `.json` file prefixed with the name `GrimoraMod_Encounter` in the `DataFiles` directory, the same directory where `GrimoraChessboards.json` file is.